New, but want to learn

 So what do you use to "thicken" the smoothie?
 I like really thick smoothies, and I have tried making them without adding the yoghurt, but it's all runny.
 Yuck!
 I tried adding protein powders in the past, but that did not work either.

 Also, are the packaged rice milks raw?
 Can someone help me find raw products that are already packaged?
-I seem to be intolerant to honey...it makes me have a bad headache and neck/shoulder
+I seem to be intolerant to honey...it makes me have a bad headache and neck/shoulder pain.

 Peanut butters do the same thing to me, although I can usually tolerate almond butters.